 Evie does not have access to your device.
 Unlike other apps, Evie does not request the permission to access your SD card.
 We value your privacy and we do not request any permission whatsoever.

-Evie will not be able to read the same file or folder later, and this is good.
-Generally, you do not want (should not want) apps to be able to read whatever files they please, whenever they feel like it.
+Evie will not be able to read the same file or folder later, and that is good.
+Generally, you do not want (or should not want) apps to be able to read whatever files they please, whenever they feel like it.

-For that reason, Evie makes a copy of the books you want to read to its internal folder.
+For that reason, Evie keeps a copy of the books you read, in its internal folder.
 The plus side is that you will be able to open Evie later and continue reading without having to select the file from the SD card again.
-But the downside is that the file takes up additional space on your device.
+The downside is that the file takes up additional space on your device.

 This is the reason we recommend not adding a lot of file to Evie.
 You should do that only with the files you intend to read in the near future.
 Evie is not a library manager.
 Think of its library as more of a reading list.

-If you have a lot of books and documents on your device, you can manage them using a File Manager application.
+If you have a lot of books and documents on your device, you can manage them using a File Manager application, instead.

 When you open a file, android asks "Which app do you want to use to open it?", and offers two choices: "Just once" and "Always".